-Table (15): Environment and Social Risks and Impacts Sub-Components/ Areas Main Activities Risks/ Impacts Proposed Mitigation Measures undertaken with other states in the region on technical and system development innovations and reforms Integration of existing information systems for better management and oversight life of the project .
+Table (15): Environment and Social Risks and Impacts Sub-Components/ Areas Main Activities Risks/ Impacts Proposed Mitigation Measures knowledge exchange to be planned and undertaken with other states in the region on technical and system development innovations and reforms Integration of existing information systems for better management and oversight on E&S activities throughout the life of the project .
 Development of Human Resource for health Planning and management of human resources with detailed enumeration of the HR across cadres with mapping of current supply and demand and development of an HRH policy with a clear forecasting Development of capacity building plan with timeline supporting long-term strategies for health cadres to deliver continuous medical education Addressing shortages in human resources for health, especially in PHCs and CHCs by contracting in specialist and outsourcing of PHCs and CHCs with PPP contracts Infrastructure improvement of government nursing schools for upgrading from GNM to BSc colleges Activities with adequate human resources and capacity building across the implementation chain is likely to introduce positive environmental, health, and safety provisions for HCFs, at the same due to better service provisions, and footfall at the HCFs.
 The project does not support any large-scale construction and restricted to minor repair and renovations within the existing footprint of the facilities, and hence no land acquisition or need for any additional land is anticipated.
 Training need assessment (TNA) of HCF staffs on BMWM followed by training of HCF staffs on BMWM.
 HCF staff's training and capacity building programs to include occupational health and safety measures to be Covid19 specific measures, GRM, SEA/SH, and other such areas.
 Training on conducting Screening and applying the mitigation measures to HCF incharges by PMU E&amp;S specialists.
-Screening of sub-projects to avoid any land acquisition or involuntary resettlement and to rule-out any adverse impacts related to resettlement of
+Screening of sub-projects to avoid any land acquisition or involuntary resettlement and to rule-out any adverse impacts

-Table (15): Environment and Social Risks and Impacts Sub-Components/ Areas Main Activities Risks/ Impacts Proposed Mitigation Measures Strengthening of Strongthaning progurament and supply shain No specific social risk associated squatters/ non-title holders.
+Table (15): Environment and Social Risks and Impacts Sub-Components/ Areas Main Activities Risks/ Impacts Proposed Mitigation Measures Strengthening of procurement and supply chain management Strengthening procurement and supply chain management (PSM) system including organizational strengthening, business process reengineering, expanding warehouses, inventory monitoring capacity and PSM information system.
+Capacity building for improvement of PSM at state and sub-state level Need-based retrofitting and renovations of warehouses to improve storage capacity No specific social risk associated with this activity Mechanism for disposal of expired medicine requires standard protocol to be followed.
+While use of mercury based equipment are suggested to be phased out as per GOI guidance, it is still being used in the state. related to resettlement of squatters/ non-title holders.
 Safety norms as per GoI/ GoM to followed for any repair, renovation and/or retrofitting activities.
-SOB to be prepared for procurement and supply chain management Strengthening procurement and supply chain management (PSM) system including organizational strengthening, business process reengineering, expanding warehouses, inventory monitoring capacity and PSM information system.
-Capacity building for improvement of PSM at state and sub-state level Need-based retrofitting and renovations of warehouses to improve storage capacity No specific social fisk associated with this activity Mechanism for disposal of expired medicine requires standard protocol to be followed.
-While use of mercury based equipment are suggested to be phased out as per GOI guidance, it is still being used in the state.
 SOP to be prepared for notification and disposal of expired medicine.
 All mercury based equipment will be phased out overtime with making a beginning by ensuring any new procurement will not have any mercury based equipment.
-Strengthening of biomedical waste management Support implementation of the BMWM plan Investments in necessary infrastructure, equipment and training Capacity building of staff on BMWM and immunization of health care providers IEC This will help strengthen the overall management of BMW.
+Strengthening of biomedical waste management Support implementation of the BMWM plan Investments in necessary infrastructure, equipment and training Capacity building of staff on BMWM and immunization of health care providers IEC • This will help strengthen the overall management of BMW.
 Given if waste streams (chemical reagents, wastewater effluents) are not adequately treated or disposed, there could be impacts /contamination to surrounding soil, water and air environments and on nearby communities.
-Also, there is potential long-term risk could be associated with Waste characterization exercise covering identification of types and quantities of different wastes generated during healthcare activities in the health facilities to be conducted at the initiation of implementation.
-Building capacity of HCF staffs on bio-medical waste management - both solid and liquid waste.
+Waste characterization exercise covering identification of types and quantities of different wastes generated during healthcare activities in the health facilities to be conducted at the initiation of implementation.
+Building capacity of HCF staffs on bio-medical waste